ut-parla/barnes-hut/README.md

 # barnes-hut

-run ./activate.sh  to create/activate the venv, will automatically install dependencies
+run source ./activate.sh to create/activate the venv, will automatically install dependencies.
+It has a dependency on Parla, so it must be installed.
+I did it by activating the venv, cloning the Parla repo (https://github.com/ut-parla/Parla.py) and running python3 setup.py install.
+Parla is in the requirements.txt but it probably doesn't work.

 # sources